metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 ### Copying the application database

-If you forget to configure to the application database, it will be located at `/metabase.db.mv.db` in the container.
-You can copy it out of the container using the following command (replacing `CONTAINER_ID` with the actual container ID or `metabase` if you named the container):
+If you forgot to configure to the application database, it will be located at `/metabase.db/metabase.db.mv.db` in the container.
+You can copy this whole directory out of the container using the following command (replacing `CONTAINER_ID` with the actual container ID or name, `metabase` if you named the container):

+    docker cp CONTAINER_ID:/metabase.db ./

+The DB contents will be left in a directory named metabase.db.
+Note that some older versions of metabase stored their db in a different default location.

     docker cp CONTAINER_ID:/metabase.db.mv.db metabase.db.mv.db